-Stakes are high on such categories like who invented the first automatic wrist-watch, just like the first micro-rotor, first automatic chronograph, first automatic pocket watch...
+Stakes are still high on such discussions like who invented the first automatic wrist-watch, just like the rotor, the first micro-rotor, first automatic chronograph, first automatic pocket watch...

 The first automatic wristwatch ever created is self- claimed by Leon Leroy in 1922, mentioned in the company's own history timeline.
 Leroy timeline states that 6 pieces of self-winding watches were specially commissioned and delivered.
-Leroy, being a respected brand demands my wishful thinking which doesn't work as it will be seen further below, companies like to make empty claims.
+Leroy, being a respected brand demands my wishful thinking which doesn't work as it will be seen further below, therefore i take it with grain of salt.
 There is no patent to be found for Leroy's automatic invention and these kind of unproven stories raise my eyebrows.
 Such an invention would have deserved an intellectual protection and serial production for financial gain.
 There is a patent in 1933 by Meyer Stuedeli as it can be seen in below automatic patents timeline, which is exactly same working principle with a side winding principle as in Leroy's.
 Maybe the company got the dates wrong while they actually utilized Meyer & Stuedeli patent in 1933 to deliver their 6 pieces self-winding watches?
-I have also emailed Leroy twice to ask for information, no reply.
+I have also emailed Leroy several times to ask for information, no reply.
 So I am passing it.

 Georges Dubois, Technical Director of A. Schild at the time when John Harwood first approached the Company in 1923 described his memories: